microsoft/FluidFramework/docs/docs/dds.md

 know when data is changed by remote clients and can react appropriately.
 For example, you may need to recalculate a derived value when some data in a DDS changes.

-Most distributed data structures are _eventually consistent_.
+All Fluid distributed data structures are _eventually consistent_.
 This means that, assuming no new changes to the data structures, all of the distributed copies of the DDS will reach an identical state in a finite amount of time.

-The quality of eventual consistency improves performance because local changes can be made optimistically, knowing that the runtime will merge the change in the appropriate way eventually.
+The quality of eventual consistency can improve performance in many cases because local changes can be made optimistically, knowing that the runtime will merge the change in the appropriate way eventually.
 This is a guarantee made by the Fluid runtime.

 Clients must always assume their local view of data is stale since there are potentially changes from remote clients that they have not yet received.
 For scenarios where modification of the data can only be done safely with an up-to-date